knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

    resized image to the output bucket, creates a custom CloudEvent of type `dev.knative.samples.fileresized`, and passes the event back to the broker.
-5. The watermark service receives the `fileresized` event, adds a watermark to the image using [ImageSharp](https://github.com/SixLabors/ImageSharp) library and saves the image to the output bucket.
+5. The watermark service receives the `fileresized` event, adds a watermark to the image using the [ImageSharp](https://github.com/SixLabors/ImageSharp) library, and saves the image to the output bucket.
 6. Labeler receives the `fileuploaded` event, extracts labels of the image with Vision API and saves the labels to the output bucket.